 A Restricted CoS issued in the following circumstances:

-- New employees earning under £159,600 per year coming to start work in the UK from overseas.
+- New employees earning under £159,600 per year coming to start work in the UK from overseas in an non-PhD level job.

 - Individuals who are dependants of Tier 4 students, where that dependant is already in the UK and wishes to switch into Tier 2 (General).